AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-proof/view-interactive-content-as-it-appears-in-device.md

   >[!NOTE]
   >
-  >Your Workfront administrator can configure custom devices for users in your organization, as described in Configuring Custom Devices for Interactive Proofs in the article [Configure a user's proofing access](../../../../administration-and-setup/manage-workfront/configure-proofing/configure-a-users-proofing-access.md).
+  >Your Workfront administrator can configure custom devices for users in your organization, as described in Configuring Custom Devices for Interactive Proofs in the article .

 ## View a proof with a preset device or resolution setting